 Sahrawi society consists of four main groups: warriors; marabouts, or holy people; tribute payers, who pay taxes to the higher classes; and black slaves.
 Craftsmen and musicians form separate, low-caste groups.
 In the past, differences in social class were clearly marked.
 The eight Saharawi tribes were constantly at odds with one another, struggling for supremacy.
 Fighting, robbery, and revenge were the means of surviving drought and plagues.
 Peace through negotiation always followed.
 Today, classes serve more as a means of identification rather than a way of life.
 Some Sahrawi are herdsmen, others are traders, and still others are warriors.
 However, all speak an Arabic dialect called Hassaniya.
 In addition, their religion, way of life, and dress are Arabic in flavor and style.

-While some pre-Islamic beliefs still exist among the Saharawi, they like to think of themselves as pure Muslims, though they are not that orthodox.
-Like most North African groups, there are some beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
+While many pre-Islamic beliefs still exist among the Saharawi, they like to think of themselves as pure Muslims, though they are not that orthodox.
+Like most North African groups, they hold to beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
 Some scholars have mentioned that the Saharawi also worship a god known as Sidi Erbbi, who is paternal and full of life.